 1. Business and General Information

-Vantage Equities, Inc. (the “Corporation”), formerly iVantage Corporation, was incorporated in 20 October 1992 and is organized as an investment and financial holding company.
-It has authorized capital stock of One Billion Nine Hundred Million Pesos (P1,900,000,000), all of which are in common shares with a par value of P1.00 per share.
-Of the authorized capital stock, 1,788,312,570 are outstanding and 111,687,430 remain unsubscribed.
-On 12 January 2009, Securities & Exchange Commission (SEC) approved the increase of authorized capital stock of the Corporation to Two Billion Two Hundred Fifty Million Pesos P2,250,000,000.00.
-Furthermore, the SEC has authorized the Corporation to issue 447,078,142 common shares out of its authorized but unissued capital stock to cover the twenty five percent (25%) stock divident declared by the Corporation’s Board of Directors on 4 June 2008 and ratified by its shareholders on 27 June 2008.
-As of 31 March 2012, the Corporation has an authorized capital stock of Two Billion Two Hundred FiftyMillion Pesos (P2,250,000,000) dividend into 2,250,000,000 common shares with par value of P1.00 per share.
+On 12 January 2009, Securities & Exchange Commission (SEC) approved the increase of authorized capital stock of the Corporation to Two Billion Two Hundred Fifty Million Pesos P2,250,000,000.
+Furthermore, the SEC has authorized the Corporation to issue 447,078,142 common shares out of its authorized but unissued capital stock to cover the twenty five percent (25%) stock dividend declared by the Corporation’s Board of Directors on 4 June 2008 and ratified by its shareholders on 27 June 2008.
+As of 31 March 2012, the Corporation has an authorized capital stock of Two Billion Two Hundred Fifty Million Pesos (P2,250,000,000) divided into 2,250,000,000 common shares with par value of P1.00 per share.
 Out of the authorized capital stock, 2,235,390,633 shares are issued, of which 135,599,500 shares are in treasury.
-On May 19, 2015, the BOD approved the declaration of stock dividends equivalent to a total of P2.10 billion representing 2,099,791,133 shares at P1.00 par value per share.
-On August 1, 2015, the BOD approved the increase in the authorized capital stock from 2,250,000,000 shares with par value of P 1.00 per share in 2014 to 5,000,000,000 shares with par value of P 1.00 per share in 2015.The SEC approved the increase in the authorized capital stock on October 27, 2015.
-Accordingly, the stock dividend of 2,099,791,133

 The Company was originally organized with the primary purpose of oil and gas exploration, and investments and developments as among its secondary purposes.
-On 3 October 2000, the Securities and Exchange Commission (SEC) approved the change in the Corporation’s primary purpose to financial holdings and investments, including but not limited to information technology companies and related ventures.
+On 3 October 2000, the SEC approved the change in the Corporation’s primary purpose to financial holdings and investments, including but not limited to information technology companies and related ventures.
 Since the Registrant is an investment holding company, it is not competing in terms of sales and is not dependent upon a single customer or a few customers.
-Also, it needs no government approval of principal products or services and no cost and effect compliance with environmental laws.
+Also, it needs no government approval of principal products or services.

 In June 2006, the Corporation divested its shareholdings in International Exchange Bank (“iBank”), its largest single investment at that time.
-The iBank sale generated P2.9 billion in cash and a P1.6 billion gain, capping an 11-year investment period that yielded a 16% compound annual return.
+The iBank sale generated P 2.9 billion in cash and a P1.6 billion gain, capping an 11-year investment period that yielded a 16% compound annual return.
 The PSE Index, by comparison, only broke even during the same period.
 The divestment was timely in light of the substantial decline in financial markets in the following years.